 You can get a car registration certificate from the seller or apply for a new one from the registration office if the car is new or imported.
 To apply for a vehicle registration certificate, you need to provide the following documents:

-1. Vehicle Title (Fahrzeugschein): Obtained from the seller or registration office if the vehicle is unregistered or has a foreign license plate.
+• Vehicle Title (Fahrzeugschein): If the vehicle is unregistered or has a foreign license plate, it can be obtained from the seller or registration office.

-5. Proof of Valid TÜV Inspection and Green Sticker (if applicable): Obtained from the TÜV or the seller.
+• Proof of Valid TÜV Inspection and Green Sticker (if applicable): This can be obtained from the TÜV or the seller.

 You can apply for a vehicle registration certificate in person at the registration office or use an online service that can handle the process for you for a fee.
 You can find the nearest registration office or the online service on the official website of the Federal Ministry of Transport and Digital Infrastructure.
 The vehicle registration certificate costs around 30 euros; you will receive it by mail within a few days.